AthensFramework/Core/doc/application-creation.md

   Framework uses [Propel](http://propelorm.org/) to manage the code<->database interface.
 This kind of helper library is known as an [ORM](http://stackoverflow.com/a/1279678).

   The file `project-schema/schema.xml` is where we define the database tables which will house our data.
-Propel then both creates these tables in our database and also creates a set of Php classes which allow us to retrieve and insert records using the object interface.
+Propel then both creates these tables in our database and also creates a set of Php classes which allow us to retrieve and insert records using an object interface.
 To learn more about schema creation read the Propel documentation, beginning with ['The Build Time'](http://propelorm.org/documentation/02-buildtime.html).

   The initial Framework project includes a commented-out definition for a student table.
 To proceed with this tutorial, *uncomment that definition*.
 If you are already familiar with Framework, then at this point you could delete the student table definition and create your own table definitions.